sunny1986/SDC_P1_LaneLines/CarND_P1_WriteUp.md

 2. Lot of improvements can be done if the parameters and ROI is dynamic based on the situations

-3. Also using historical values for lane detection will help in situations when some frames detect no lanes at all.
-But this will not help when there are no lanes at all on the road

-4. Improvements may also include vehicle tracking as well if there is one in front which is occluding the lanes.
+3. Improvements may also include vehicle tracking as well if there is one in front which is occluding the lanes.

-5. Further tuning of pipeline can be done for drastically different conditions in lighting, color of lanes, roads, etc. But it can only be limited since the space of variations in much larger than what can be spanned by the information from a camera, thereby requiring other sensory inputs
+4. Further tuning of pipeline can be done for drastically different conditions in lighting, color of lanes, roads, etc. But it can only be limited since the space of variations in much larger than what can be spanned by the information from a camera, thereby requiring other sensory inputs